 Some people absolutely love interviews, some people don’t.
 Whether you like them or not, chances are you will probably find yourself doing a few of them.
 So what is the key to a good interview?

 This is the first blog entry of a series designed to help you with the interview process.
-This entry will deal with tips for what to do before during and after the interview.
-The second entry will deal with practical approaches to preparing for the interview.
-The third entry will give sample questions, including those awkward ones!!!
+This entry will deal with what to do before, during and after the interview.

 A hugely important thing about interviews is to treat them as a process that you can learn from.